Principles of Dementia Care

 Learning and Teaching

-Blended Learning Approach which includes online directed study and face to face learning.
+Multiple Learning Approaches which include online directed study and face to face learning.
 This module can be taken as a 20 credit module or as individual days.

 Scheduled learning includes lectures and seminars.